lrei/twitter_annotator/README.md

 #### NER
 NER requires Java 8 and [Stanford NER](http://nlp.stanford.edu/software/CRF-NER.shtml) as well as models for each language.
+See the tree section below.

 #### POS
 POS requires Java 8 and [Stanford POS Tagger](http://nlp.stanford.edu/software/tagger.shtml) as well as models for each language.
+See the tree section below.

 ```
 python -c "import nltk; nltk.download('universal_tagset')"